 Connecting a Drip Irrigation System to a Hose Bibb (Demonstration Video)

-How to Attach a Drip Irrigation System to a Hose Bibb or Faucet (Written Summary)
+How to Attach a Drip Irrigation System to a Hose Bibb or Spigot (Written Summary)

 Step 1: Add a Drip Adapter to the Hose Bib